A Porpoise-ful Whale of a Time

 The odds of seeing whales on whale-watching tours are very high.
 The pods are visually tracked and sightings are often shared with other tour companies, so the operators know where to find them.
 In remote regions, they are not tracked, but their abundance makes successful viewing likely.
 Other marine mammals that are common are Pacific white-sided dolphins, Dall’s porpoise, harbour porpoise, harbour seals, elephant seals, California sea lions and Steller sea lions.
 Sea otters, once eradicated by overhunting, are again common and seen near shore frequently.

 If you are beside the water for a couple of days or take a kayaking excursion to near-shore islands, you will likely spot dolphins and porpoises and possibly whales.
 They are part of the super, natural British Columbia coast.
+When operating a boat or sighting whales from the shoreline, you can be part of keeping whales safe and assisting where necessary – see procedures on AHOYBC.COM – For The Skipper at Whale Safe Boating.

 Look Up and On Shore, Too